 Other examples of old, timeless RPGs are Chrono Trigger and Earthbound.
 There is loud about those games today and for a good reason.
 They present a unique story told from the beginning to the end and people still refer to them as one of the best in the genre.

 As for overused motives Resident Evil is the first that comes to my mind.
 I believe that this game started a long strain of games with zombies created due to a virus spread.
 Left 4 Dead, The Last of Us or Dead Island are a few to name.
 I bet, if you have played a lot of zombie games you can get tired of them faster.
 A similar fate met famous Bullet Time, which was a slow motion on demand.
 Max Payne started a new fashion in gaming, which was so overused, we hardly ever see it today.
 If you haven’t played such game you may still have fun with it, but when I saw it for a second time in a row in Need For Speed game after playing Max Payne and Fear, I was like “Aw, c’mon.
 Again?”.
+Now it is an artifact of those times.
 You may not agree with me, but once a single thing is repeated over and over in a short period of time, you can get bored with it and consider it cheesy.
 If you want to do well with an overused theme, you better do something outstanding like The Last of Us did.

 Music… A special mention